How Many Outlets on a 15-Amp or 20-Amp Circuit? NEC Rules

 - How does a branch circuit load calculation change for dedicated circuits?

-- Where can I find an official nec wire ampacity chart?
+- Where can I find an official NEC wire ampacity chart?

-The information provided in this educational content has been prepared with care to reflect current regulatory requirements for continuing education.
+Disclaimer: The information provided in this educational content has been prepared with care to reflect current regulatory requirements for continuing education.
 However, licensing rules and regulations can vary by state and are subject to change.
 While we strive for accuracy, ExpertCE cannot guarantee that all details are complete or up to date at the time of reading.
 For the most current and authoritative information, always refer directly to your state’s official licensing board or regulatory agency.